Spreety/inventory-management-system/README.md

 <img width="400" alt="Modify part screenshot" src="https://user-images.githubusercontent.com/25159870/150701982-4783f007-d45c-4a76-989e-a07088cd1eff.jpg">

 **Add Product Screen**
 This screen allows you to add a new product.
 The ID number is auto-populated.
-You can add parts that are needed for this product, or delete them in a part was added in error.
+You can add parts that are needed for this product, or delete them if a part was added in error.
 There is also a search option to search for parts.
 You will get an alert if your min is higher than your max amount.

 <img width="400" alt="Add product screenshot" src="https://user-images.githubusercontent.com/25159870/150702114-8cccbc0f-aab0-4b3a-800a-df6cdf2bad37.jpg">